 Interesting fact – boar brushes aren’t meant for detangling your hair – that’s a job for a wide-toothed comb or a Tangle Teezer.
 What bristle brushes do help with are distributing the natural oils (sebum) in your hair, this way preventing dryness and unwanted frizz.
 It also massages your scalp and seals the cuticles of your hair, making it appear soft and shiny.

 Make sure that you go for a brush with bristles long enough to massage your scalp.
 Plus, look for a brush with harder bristles, maybe even boar mixed with nylon.
-We’ve selected 7 best boar bristle brushes on the market to help you choose the one that works best for you.

 For a more natural way to keep your thick hair happy, use coconut oil.
 Coconut oil is a wonderfully effective product to turn to when your body or hair need a bit of a moisture boost.
 Full of fatty acids, it helps reduce split ends and add more shine, penetrates the hair shaft, as well as has anti-fungal qualities (a secret weapon for fighting dandruff!).